estorrs/geoscatter/README.md

 ```
 ![missouri torandoes triangles](/images/tornadoes/missouri_tornadoes_deaths.png)

 When we add points this way, the size parameter becomes a scalar.
-So for instance, if we want to make the points 3X larger we can.
+So for instance, if we want to make the points 3X larger.

 ```python
 gs = GeoScatter(googleMapsApiKey, center, zoom=7, imgSize=600, mapLabels=False)